Early Nazca Polychrome Bowl | Circa 100-300 AD | Peru

 Condition

-The bowl exhibits natural patina, faint abrasions, and minor surface wear consistent with age.
-The pigments remain strong and vibrant, offering both aesthetic appeal and cultural authenticity.
-The unadorned interior reveals the natural terracotta, adding contrast to the exterior decoration.
+The bowl shows natural patina, faint abrasions, and minor surface wear consistent with age.
+The pigments remain vibrant, enhancing both the visual appeal and historical authenticity of the piece.
+The unadorned interior reveals the natural terracotta body, creating contrast with the richly decorated exterior.

 Height: 2.5 in